Dealing with sickness on the low FODMAP diet

 Another awesome way to keep hydrated is by drinking herbal teas, which are especially soothing for sore throats.
 I especially like Yogi teas – their ginger tea is great and they also have specific teas geared towards cold symptoms!

 Eat low FODMAP fruits and veggies

 Like I mentioned above, Vitamin C is known to worsen digestive distress.
-As in, me pounding like 10 vitamin c pills a day = not good.
-Now I get my vitamin c in lower levels from fruits & veggies.
-Citrus fruits like oranges and clementines are in season now and a great source of vitamin c.
-Other great options are kale, spinach, or other dark leafy greens, and berries like strawberries or blueberries.
-Take it easy though – 5 oranges in a day will end up being as painful as all those vitamin c pills!
+As in, me pounding like 10 vitamin C pills a day = not good.
+Now I get my vitamin C in lower levels from fruits & veggies.
+Citrus fruits like oranges and clementines are in season now and a great source of vitamin C. Other great options are kale, spinach, or other dark leafy greens, and berries like strawberries or blueberries.
+Take it easy though – 5 oranges in a day will end up being as painful as all those pills!
 I try to eat a serving of fruit at breakfast, another as a snack in between lunch & dinner, and some greens at dinner.

 Get some fresh air + light exercise

 (So basically, go for a walk.)
 A little bit of exercise – not enough to wear you out but enough to get your blood pumping a little – can do wonders.
 Bonus: if you’re like me and sometimes can’t tell if you’re experiencing allergies or a cold, spending some time outside will make it very obvious which it is.

 Avoid syrups, chewable pills, and most cough drops.